 Adults are 1/4-3/8-inch-long, bright scarlet-red in color, with black legs, head, and antennae.
 Larvae are orange, brown, or yellow.
 They resemble a fragment of soil as they transport their excrement on their backs.
-Both adults and larvae feed on Fritillaria, Lilium, Polygonatum, and Nicotiana.
-Insect growth regulators may be effective in killing the early instar larvae but must be applied before the larvae start covering themselves with their excrement.
+Both adults and larvae primarily feed on Lilium and Fritillaria.
+They may also feed upon Polygonatum, Nicotiana and other plants but are not able to complete their life cycle on these hosts.